Veterinary drug experimental studies

 Who can apply

 Health Canada authorizes the sale (or import for sale) of veterinary drugs to investigators who conduct experimental studies in animals.
-Investigators include:
+Investigators can include:

 - academia